django-salesforce/django-salesforce/docs/migrations.rst

 is good enough without them.
 Data type "Automatic Number" is derived from "sf_read_only=models.READ_ONLY", otherwise the data type is "Text"

-There is a risk that a field can not be created becase e.g. a duplicit related name exist in trash bin and also that a field can not be deleted because it is used by something important in Salesforce.
+There is a risk that a field can not be created because e.g. a duplicit related name exist in trash bin and also that a field can not be deleted because it is used by something important in Salesforce.
-That are usual problems also with manual administrations, but that could cause an uncosistent migration, because a transaction is not currently used.
+That are usual problems also with manual administrations, but that could cause an inconsistent migration, because a transaction is not currently used.
 There if you want to use migrations in production, verify debug it on a sandbox, then create a fresh sandbox from production and verify the migration again.